 We may share your information with the following entities:

-- Any Dragon Group company
+- Any Dragon Group company or trading style

 - Any regulatory body, ombudsman or law enforcement who has authority